donovan-graham/donovan-graham.github.io/_posts/2014-07-01-generating-qr-codes-with-python.md

 Recently I've been using QR codes a lot more, and I wanted to to learn a little bit more about them.
 Specifically I wanted to know how to generate them and decode them (which I hope to cover in a later post).

 Generating QR codes in python is a really simple matter.
-We need to install PIL (Python Imaging Library), which I preffer to just do with [pillow](https://pypi.python.org/pypi/Pillow) fork, and then [qrcode](https://pypi.python.org/pypi/qrcode).
+We need to install PIL (Python Imaging Library), which I preffer to  do with the [pillow](https://pypi.python.org/pypi/Pillow) fork, and [qrcode](https://pypi.python.org/pypi/qrcode).

 {% highlight console %}
 $ pip install pillow qrcode